Debbie Bell, Chief Executive Officer / President

 His work focused on developing strong relationships with Aboriginal people, families, and communities.
 Stan has many years of experience in managing short- and long-term projects.

-Previous experience includes: Associate Dean of Educational Outreach for the Native Education College; Child Welfare Consultant with the Métis Family and Community Justice Services (MFCJS); Chief Executive Officer of Vancouver Aboriginal Child and Family Services (VACFSS); Deputy Director, Aboriginal Services at MCFD; and Vice President of Vancouver Native Health Society.
+Previous experience includes: Associate Dean of Educational Outreach for the Native Education College; Child Welfare Consultant with the Métis Family and Community Justice Services (MFCJS); Chief Executive Officer of Vancouver Aboriginal Child and Family Services (VACFSS); Deputy Director, Aboriginal Services at MCFD; and President of Vancouver Native Health Society.